prantikchoudhary/Outlier/README.md

-# Outlier
-Remote Outlier Training
+This repository is created to work on Outlier AI Training related tasks.